 Parents & Carers

 It is important that a young person 'connects' with their psychologist.
 To help you find the right person to speak with, headspace Campbelltown has a diverse range of psychologists for young people to see.
 We have male and female psychologists for young people to speak with.
 If you'd like to speak with someone who identifies as LGBTIQA+, please let your YAC know.
-Our in-house psychologists, Nidhi, Sylvia & Eddy, and our private practitioners, James, Michelle, Ellise and Clara help young people develop tools and strategies to manage distress and change behaviour.
+Our in-house psychologists, Nidhi, Sylvia & Eddy, and our private practitioners, James, Michelle and Jacob help young people develop tools and strategies to manage distress and change behaviour.

 Dr Susan is at headspace Campbelltown 3 days a week - Mondays, Tuesdays and Thursdays.
 Dr Susan has worked at headspace Bankstown and headspace Liverpool before coming to Campbelltown and is here to answer any questions you have regarding your physical or sexual health.
 Dr Susan can also help with organising for you to see our Dietician, Sally, or access telepsychiatry services.